- What courses are taught at the school?

 - Do they offer the convenience of providing all the training materials and pilot supplies you will need to purchase at their training facility?

-- Do they provide electronic active noise cancelling headsets for rental to their students for training flights?
+- Do they provide high-end electronic active noise cancelling headsets for rental to their students for training flights?
 (American Air provides Bose A20 headsets for rental that are thoroughly sanitized after each use).